I recently watched a fascinating documentary called Sacred Water – I highly recommend it.

 - “The woman must feel relaxed and you must thank her for her water.”

-- ‘”If I don’t do Kunyaza to my wife, this creates disharmony in our relationship.”
+- ‘”If I don’t do Kunyaza to my wife, it creates disharmony in our relationship.”

 - “When I do Kunyaza, I tune into her and I feel like a man when she squirts her water on me.”